ivanko-ebanko/school-site/README.md

-just basic school website that i actully love
+just basic school website that i actully love,

 Zoli i think you gonna like this :)